Thailand is in transition. So is the Mekong region, where more than 60 million residents inhabit and share the same river of the mighty Mekong.

 Life here has been going fast, too fast, trying to pick up the broken pieces and reshape itself into a new brand identity, and what is left behind is a widening gap, which over time has, in turn, undermined the countries’ foundations.

-A critical element to help the public in this country and this region to become aware and understand this fundamental challenge is “the power of communication”.
+And a critical element to help the public in this country and this region to become aware and understand this fundamental challenge is “the power of communication”.

 The society here needs to be well informed so that people can learn and understand the issues of importance to their lives, thus being able to transform the knowledge into “social force” that helps drive change.